Error Coins Value Guide

 What is the most valuable error coin in U.S. history?

 Among confirmed, legally transferable specimens, the 1943 Copper Lincoln Cent and 1944 Steel Lincoln Cent are among the most valuable single error coins — with the finest 1943 copper cents bringing over $1 million at auction.
-The 1974-D aluminum Kennedy half dollar and the unique Sacagawea/State Quarter mule are in similar territory, though legal ownership of government test pieces is complex.
+The unique Sacagawea/State Quarter mule is in similar territory.
 For the broadest category of documented and sold errors, high-grade Morgan Dollar VAMs represent the deepest value concentration in a single series.

 How do I know if I have a genuine error coin or just a damaged coin?